tybottorff/bottorffdocs/notes/literature_notes.md

  - TCR is composed of four distinct signal transducing subunits (CD3-γ, -δ, -ε, and ζ) that contain either one (CD3-γ, -δ, -ε) or three (-ζ) signaling motifs (ITAMs) within their intracytoplasmic domains
 # Safety, outcomes and T cell characteristics in patients with relapsed or refractory MDS or CMML treated with atezolizumab in combination with guadecitabine
  - hypothesis: resistance to hypomethylating agents (HMAs) in patients with myelodysplastic syndrome (MDS) and chronic myelomonocytic leukemia (CMML) overcome by combining PD-L1 blockade with HMA
+# Serum cytokines predict efficacy and toxicity, but are not useful for disease monitoring in lung cancer treated with PD-(L)1 inhibitors
+ - baseline levels of IL-1β and angiogenin associated with irAEs
 # Serum immune modulators associated with immune-related toxicities and efficacy of atezolizumab in patients with non-small cell lung cancer
  - high baseline levels of B cell-activating factor (BAFF) associated with irAE development
  - increased ICOS levels during first therapeutic cycle associated with survival